JohnSilentHill/fakeshot_roulette/README.md

 This project is highly WIP and you can view the roadmap below to get a general idea as to the progress so far. <br/>
 Feel free to fork and create pull requests as you please.
 If you are more experienced with Python, please do take a look. <br/>

+You can also use the official [wiki](https://buckshot-roulette.fandom.com/wiki/Buckshot_Roulette_Wik) or use the 'info' command in-game for help.

 ------